HarperDB/documentation/docs/applications/README.md

 	averageWeight: Float
 }
 ```
 And next we will use this table in our `get()` method.
+We will call the new table's (static) get() method to retrieve a breed by id.
 To do this correctly, we access the table using our current context by passing in `this` as the second argument.
-This is important because it ensures that we are accessing the data atomically, in a consistent snapshot across tables, it provides automatically tracking of most recently updated timestamps across resources for caching purposes, allows for sharing of contextual metadata (like user who requested the data), and ensure transactional atomicity for any writes (not needed in this get operation, but important for other operations).
+This is important because it ensures that we are accessing the data atomically, in a consistent snapshot across tables.
+This provides automatically tracking of most recently updated timestamps across resources for caching purposes.
+This allows for sharing of contextual metadata (like user who requested the data), and ensure transactional atomicity for any writes (not needed in this get operation, but important for other operations).
 The resource methods are automatically wrapped with a transaction (will commit/finish when the method completes), and this allows us to fully utilitize multiple resources in our current transaction.
 With our own snapshot of the database for the Dog and Breed table we can then access data like this:

 ```javascript
 //resource.js: